-How to Write a Research Question (With Examples) - ThesisAI Blog
+How to Write a Research Question: 30+ Research Question Examples, Format and Samples - ThesisAI Blog

-How to Write a Research Question (With Examples)
+How to Write a Research Question: 30+ Research Question Examples, Format and Samples

-Writing a strong research question is one of the first, and most important, steps in any academic project.
+If you're searching for research question examples, sample research questions or a clear guide on how to make a research question, you're in the right place.
+Writing a good research question is one of the first - and most important - steps in any academic project.
 Whether you're working on an essay, dissertation or a full thesis, a clear research question gives your work direction, focus and purpose.
 It tells you what to look for, what to read and what your study is trying to answer.

 But many students struggle with this step.
 Should your question be broad or narrow?
 How do you turn a simple topic into something researchable?
-And what does a good research question actually look like?
+What does a research question format look like?
+And what is a good research question example?

-This guide breaks it down with simple steps and real research question examples you can copy and adapt.
+This guide breaks it down with simple steps, a clear research question format and 30+ research question examples for students, thesis writers and PhD researchers - all examples you can copy and adapt.
 By the end, you'll know how to write a research question that is clear, focused and ready for your supervisor's approval.

 And if you want extra help brainstorming ideas or refining your final question, tools like ThesisAI can suggest variations, check clarity and help you test whether your question is research-ready.